bergsans/archaize-js/text/4_on_compilers_in_general.md

 # Overview.
 How compilers work

 A compiler consists of two parts: analysis (front end) and synthesis (back end).
-Analysis of precedes synthesis in the compiling process.
+Analysis of the code precedes synthesis in the compiling process.
 Before compiling the source code is broken into parts, enforcing a grammatical structure.
-This form an intermediate structure of 'abstractions', representations of the source at hand.
+This form an intermediate structure of 'abstractions' (a abstract syntax tree), representations of the source at hand.

-If the compiler finds that the source code is problematic or even erroneous, it will halt and log the warning and/or errors.
-If the source, on the other hand, is correct, it produces a symbol table storing data present in the code.
+If the compiler finds that the source code is problematic/erroneous, it will halt and log the warning and/or errors.
+If the source, on the other hand, is correct (there by not guarteing it actually works; it can still include major bugs), it produces a symbol table storing data present in the code.
 The synthesis builds upon the representations and the symbol table from the front end, producing a translation into a new code — the target code.